sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 * Next, we're got a lot of 0s: 4 of them.
 This could only be "00" twice.
 * Coincidentally, we finish how we start: "1" + "101"

 Giving us a "decoded" message of: `1 101 00 00 1 101`.
-I argue that there's no _other_ way to decode this message.
+I argue that there's no _other_ way to decode this message, and, in a much larger jump, that there is no message you could write with this code such that it would create an ambiguity.

 ### Implications of this example